 How to Cite:

-Chrusciel, D. & Field, D. W., (2003) “From Critical Success Factors into Criteria for Performance Excellence—An Organizational Change Strategy”, The Journal of Technology, Management, and Applied Engineering 19(4).
+Chrusciel, D. & Field, D. W., (2003) “From Critical Success Factors into Criteria for Performance Excellence—An Organizational Change Strategy”, Journal of Industrial Technology 19(4).